19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 “aided person” means a person who is issued a Grant of Aid and, where such a person is a minor, includes his guardian;

-“court” means any court, tribunal or adjudicator before which or before whom any proceedings referred to in Part I of the First Schedule are heard;
+“court” means any court, tribunal or adjudicator before which or before whom any proceedings mentioned in section 5(1) or (1A) are heard;

+[Act 50 of 2018 wef 31/05/2019]

 “Director” means the Director of Legal Aid appointed under section 3 and includes a Deputy Director and an Assistant Director of Legal Aid;